-Your website should be so much more than just an electronic business card.
-Make it a lean, mean lead-generation machine!
+Your website should be so much more than just an electronic business card or brochure.
+It's time to make your website a lean, mean, money-makin', lead-generation machine!

 To help convert visitors into leads, there are several website must-haves for lead generation that shouldn’t be ignored.
 By adding these elements to your site, you’ll be more successful in generating interest and capturing information from potential customers.

 Take a look at the tactics that can make your website a more effective lead gen tool:

 Blogs are website gold for many reasons because they help with Search Engine Optimization and lead generation.
 Well-written posts provide value to your site’s visitors by educating them in your area of expertise and generating a sense of trust that you are truly an expert in that field.

 Benefits of blogging on your company website include:

 The content helps drive traffic to your website,

 blogs enable you to better convert your website traffic into leads,